Janetle-hi/Airbnb-Price-Prediction/README.md

 The Visualization folder contains visual plots.
 As we can see from the plots, Mahanttan is the most expensive area and also has highest numbers of listings.
-Entire home/apt consititude about 75-80% of listings type.
+Entire home/apt constitudes about 75-80% of listings type.
 Wordcloud plots give some key words regarding description, house rules that host can pay attention to while renting the place.

 **Model**